 Three methods of increasing sensitivity are provided.
-At a minimum, the method to be used should be the most recent Australian Standard (AS 5013 series) or International Organization for Standardization (ISO) method, or other validated method that provides equivalent sensitivity, reproducibility and reliability.
+At a minimum, the method to be used should be the most recent Australian Standard (AS 5013 series) or ISO method, or other validated method that provides equivalent sensitivity, reproducibility and reliability.

 - 1. AS.5013.6:2015 Food microbiology.
-Method 6: Examination for specific organisms Campylobacter will achieve a limit of detection of 5,000 Campylobacter organisms per carcass when rinsing whole carcasses with 500ml of rinsate and plating out one ml of rinsate. - 2.
+Method 6: Examination for specific organisms Campylobacter will achieve a limit of detection (LOD) of 5000 Campylobacter organisms per carcass when rinsing whole carcasses with 500ml of rinsate and plating out one ml of rinsate. - 2.
 The New Zealand Ministry of Primary Industries has developed a technique which is used in the poultry industry whereby the carcases are rinsed with 400ml of rinsate and 2ml of rinsate are plated on to 6 plates.
-This gives a limit of detection of 200 Campylobacter organisms (Lee et al. 2014).
+This gives an LOD of 200 Campylobacter organisms (Lee et al. 2014).
 The modified Campylobacter method below is a further adaptation of this technique which can be used for carcasses or portions.
 Other validated methods are also appropriate such as a miniaturized most probable number method as published by Chenu et al. (2013). - 3.
-Modified Campylobacter method to lower the LOD (limit of detection) to 100 CFUs (colony forming units) per carcase: - Each carcase is rinsed with 200ml of sterile buffered peptone water for 2 minutes.
+Modified Campylobacter method to lower the LOD to 100 cfu per carcase: - Each carcase is rinsed with 200ml of sterile buffered peptone water for 2 minutes.
 2ml of rinse fluid is inoculated over eight (8) Campylobacter Blood Free Agar plates (250μl per plate). - A 100μl aliquot of rinse is plated onto a ninth plate for higher concentrations of organisms.
 The plates are placed in sealed containers with atmosphere generating sachets (CampyGenTM, Oxoid) and incubated at 42 ± 0.5°C for 48 ± 2 hours. - After incubation, up to five representative colonies are selected from across the eight plates.
 The selected colonies are confirmed as Campylobacter by oxidase activity and latex agglutination test, Campylobacter Dryspot Campylobacter TestTM (Oxoid).

-Note: A 200mL rinse was used to achieve greater sensitivity and 8 x 250 $\mu$ L inoculums used for greater precision.
+Note: A 200mL rinse was used to achieve greater sensitivity and 8 x 250μL inoculums used for greater precision.

-The number of Campylobacter CFU per sample is calculated by adding up the number of confirmed colonies counted on the 8 plates:
+The number of Campylobacter cfu per sample is calculated by adding up the number of confirmed colonies counted on the 8 plates: